dannguyen/watson-word-watcher/README.md

-# Using IBM Watson's Speech-to-Text API to Transcribe Really Long, Talky Videos such as Presidential Debates
+# Using IBM Watson's Speech-to-Text API to do Multi-Threaded Transcription of Really Long and Talky Videos, Such as Presidential Debates

 A demonstration of how to use Python and IBM Watson's Speech-to-Text API to do some decently accurate transcription of real-world video and audio, at amazingly fast speeds.